Project 3: Reaction Timer

 The circuit should work as follows.
 It begins in an idle state with two digits displaying zeros.
 When the user hits the start button, the circuit should light up a red LED and wait for a period of time.
 Then the circuit should display a green LED and start counting (approximate milliseconds), showing the count on the two digits.
 When the user hits the reaction button, the count should stop and freeze.
 If the user hits the reaction button before the green LED lights up, the counter should show FF and the system should go back to the idle state.
 When the user hits the start button, the digit display should be set back to zeros.

-- Make a new subdirectory for your project.
-Copy your 7-segment driver file (bdf or vhd) to your new project directory.
+Make a new subdirectory for your project.
+Copy your 7-segment driver file from project 2 (bdf or vhd) to your new project directory.

 Open your 7-segment driver file, then select Project->Add to project.
 Then select File->Create/Update->Make symbol file.

 In order to both wait and count, you need an internal counter.
 Create an internal signal of type unsigned with 28 bits.
-Put it between the architecture statement and the begin, along with the state signal declaration.
-You'll also need to add 'use ieee.numeric_std.all' to your header section.
+Put its declaration between the architecture statement and the begin, along with the state signal declaration.
+You'll also need to add

 signal count : unsigned (27 downto 0);